ebredder/ETR107/week2/readme.md

-This is week 2 material
+This is week 2 material [ebredder]: https://wwww.ebredder.org